ibm-cloud-docs/openwhisk/prep.md

    ```
    {: pre}

-   While most `npm` packages install JavaScript sources on `npm install`, some packages also install and compile binary file artifacts.
-The archive file upload supports only JavaScript dependencies.
-If the archive includes binary file dependencies, action invocations might not succeed.
+   While most `npm` packages install JavaScript sources on `npm install`, some packages also install and compile platform-dependent binary file artifacts.
+Because this environment is Linux AMD64-based, the `npm install` must be executed on a similar platform.
+Otherwise the action invocations might not succeed.
    {: note}

 3. Create an archive that contains all files, including all dependencies.